wp-plugins/addthis/readme.txt

 PHP 5+ is preferred; PHP 4 is supported.

 == Changelog ==

+= 5.0.4 =
+* PHP error fixes for strict modes of PHP

 = 5.0.3 =
 * Reduced the size of the plugin by removing unused images